pascal-zarrad/softdoclinker/README.md

 ### I want to make SoftDocLinker better!

-SoftDocLinker is a simple project, so just make your changes, create a pull request.
+SoftDocLinker is a simple project, so just make your changes and create a pull request.
-When your changes are nice, they will be merged.
+When your changes are nice, they will be accepted and merged.

-You can add anything you want or what you think that should be implemented.
+You can add anything you want or what you think that should be implemented, as long as it makes sense.
-There's only one restriction: Everything needs to be compatible to GitHub Pages.
+There're only two restrictions: Everything needs to be compatible to GitHub Pages.